Yeemster/CMPE-131-2_Term_Project-/Specification.md

 * User requests the System to display hours worked per day via a button.
 ### Primary Sequence
 1. User starts the pomodoro timer
-1. System adds up the minutes timed or spent working using the timer.
+1. System adds up the minutes timed or spent working while the timer is running .
 1. System stores the time data in a database linked for each date.
 1. User requests the time worked for each day via a button.
 1. System displays the data in a comprehensible manner for each day or time period selected.